-'My daughter had the same disease, and she did not survive'It has been 3 years since Wahfah dropped out of school.
+'My son had the same disease, and he did not survive'It has been 3 years since Wahfah dropped out of school.
 Her joints would become so inflamed that she would say it is burning whenever she felt searing pain.
 Her father had to carry her to school and back until she could not even sit.

 “She would not even sleep.
-We realized my son, Wahfah’s older sister, had something similar.
-She died a few years ago.
+We realized my son, Wahfah’s brother, had something similar.
+He died a few years ago.
 I knew we had to get Wahfah help.
 When everything else failed, we came to Bangalore for her diagnosis and treatment.
 Wahfah has Lupus.
 She needed a bone marrow transplant.” – Abdul

 The family portrait today only paints pain